SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

     const5 dq 1.000000
 ```

-Which contain numbers similar to numbers, which were in our stub implementation.
+Which contain numbers similar to numbers that were in our stub implementation.
 The only differences are that we have 0 - 1/4 instead of -0.25 and 0.628319 instead of 0.2π.
 It means, we are ready to go on.

 The last and the most complex section is *.text* section.
 It contains a code of functions, which would calculate values of given functions in given point *x* in the following manner:
 ```